William Coffin Coleman: Biography

 Coleman was born in Chatham, New York, in 1870.
 His parents moved the family to Labette County, Kansas, in 1871, and in 1881 his father died.
 William started earning money by selling small goods as a child.

-After he got older, he became a salesman, a good entry position for someone with limited education but much energy.
+Later in life, Coleman aimed to become a lawyer.
+He obtained a job as a salesman to pay for his education.

 Coleman with two of his employees standing in front of a Baptist railroad chapel car in Wichita, Kansas (1911).

-While he was selling typewriters in Alabama, Coleman saw a lantern that used gasoline instead of kerosene.
+While selling typewriters in Alabama, Coleman saw a lantern that used gasoline instead of kerosene.
 He switched his sales to lanterns, believing these would be useful.
 He began to craft his own lantern, which he marketed as the Coleman Arc Lamp.

 In 1901 Coleman married Fanny Sheldon and they moved to Wichita, Kansas.
 They had two children: Sheldon and Clarence Coleman.

 Coleman also developed what he called the G.I. pocket stove, in addition to the gasoline lamp.
 The business was now called the Coleman Lamp and Stove Company. after two decades in Wichita, Coleman entered politics, joining the Republican Party.
 He was elected as mayor of Wichita for one two-year term, serving 1923 through 1924.

 Coleman died in Wichita, Kansas, on November 2, 1957, from a heart attack.
 He is buried in Old Mission Mausoleum, Wichita, Kansas.